indigo-dc/synergy-doc/doc/admin.md

 ```

-The following describes the meaning of the attributes of the synergy configuration file, for each possible section
+The following describes the meaning of the attributes of the synergy configuration file, for each possible section:

 **Section: [Logger]**